bilalghanem/let-mi/README.md

 ## Let-Mi: An Arabic Levantine Twitter Dataset for Misogynistic Language

-Please fill this form: [Let-Mi data](https://forms.gle/pKywZKRHBoLkEPqBA), to have an access to the full corpus.
+Please fill this form: [Let-Mi data](https://forms.gle/pKywZKRHBoLkEPqBA), to have access to the full corpus.

 Citation: